| |

 million, the foreign exchange burden imposed by these

-of reserves that India holds.
-However, the high price
+billion of reserves that India holds.
+However, the

-of imports does imply the price paid for imports is
+high price of imports does imply the price paid for

-1.5 to two times the procurement price offered to domestic
+imports is 1.5 to two times the procurement price

-this also means that the budgetary subsidy for wheat
+distribution system, this also means that the budgetary

-of these outcomes, they also reflect the failure of
+cause of these outcomes, they also reflect the failure

 and to assess global price trends.
 Operating on the